Things to do in Saluda and the North Carolina Mountains

 Grandfather Mountain 2050 Blowing Rock Hwy, Linville, NC 28646 | Phone: (828) 733-2013

 The highest peak in the Blue Ridge, Grandfather Mountain is a popular nature reserve for its teeming variety of flora and fauna that you will find only in the North Carolina Mountains.
 Experience crossing the Mile High Swinging Bridge and take pictures of eagles, otters, bears, cougars, and more species in their natural habitats.
 If you’re hungry for more, take a hike on the finest trails in the South.
-The park is only two hours away from Saluda and open for all seasons.
+The park is only two hours away from Saluda and is open for all seasons.

 Pearson’s Falls 2748 Pearson Falls Road, Saluda, NC 28773 | Phone: (828) 749-3031